Read my review of foods making their debut at the 2018 Minnesota State Fair by clicking here.

 6. Polish sausage corndog

-Combine the pronto pup with its wimpy hot dog with a Super Dog and its obnoxious size and novelty shape.
+Combine the pronto pup with its wimpy hot dog with a Super Dog and its obnoxious size.
 What do you get?
 A Polish sausage corndog.
 The meat is hearty, the breading isn’t too sweet, and it really fills you up.
 And at $7, it’s a great price.

-Where: Hand-dipped Corndogs, on Cosgrove across from Education Building
+Where: Hand-DEipped Corndogs, on Cosgrove across from Education Building

 7. Giant egg roll on-a-stick